fourjuaneight/blog/content/mtg/_index.md

 draft: false
 ---

 A digital library of my personal Magic collection.
-I mostly collect the creepiest cards I come across.
-Or anything of note that [Rhystic Studies](https://www.youtube.com/c/RhysticStudies) talks about.
+I mostly collect the creepiest cards I come across or anything of note that [Rhystic Studies](https://www.youtube.com/c/RhysticStudies) talks about.

 All data is sourced from [Scryfall](https://scryfall.com) with the help of a [Cloudflare Worker](https://github.com/fourjuaneight/mtg).